MicrosoftDocs/microsoft-style-guide/docs/writing-tips/accessibility.md

 ## Put the person first

 In general, refer to a person who has a kind of disability, not a disabled person.
-When you must describe specific disabilities or people with specific disabilities, use [approved terminology](~/a-z-word-list-term-collections/term-collections/accessibility-terms.md "Accessibility term collection").

 ## Write brief, meaningful, and focused text